Want to join the Genre Walking 2012 Project? Find out all about it here!

 Note: I am currently being incredibly selective about what I take for review due in part to a reduction in time for "fun reading" and "review reading."
 Publishers who already have a relationship with me are free to submit work and do not have to query.

-Update: I now own a B&N Nook.
+Ebooks: I own a B&N Nook and a Nook HD+.
 This means that I am 100% open to electronic review copies in appropriate formats (ePub preferably, though PDF is fine too, provided it is formatted properly).

 What kinds of fiction I will read: